It’s October, which means, of course, that it’s officially haunted house season.

 18. Indy Scream Park, Indianapolis, IN

-Indiana’s scariest haunted house is waiting for you … The Indy Scream Park includes five haunted experiences—two are brand-new for 2017.
+Indiana’s scariest haunted house is waiting for you … The Indy Scream Park offers a number of haunted experiences within its gates.
 Choose your worst fear: Zombies, clowns, the plague, homicidal families, and haunted asylums are all there for the scaring.
 After you’ve been thoroughly frightened, move over to the Monster Midway for food, drink, and games.
 Maybe after an hour or two, you’ll be calm enough to drive home.

 19. Ultimate Terror Scream Park, Sacramento, CA

 The “best in the west”, the Ultimate Terror Scream Park includes three separate terrifying haunted house experiences.
-2017 brings the return of the Superstition Killer and Begrudge, as well as the new Lobotomy Psycho Show.
+2018 brings all new attractions, including the Paranormal Playground, Cabin Sickness, and the horrifying Optic Surgeon.
 Pick your poison, but be certain that you’ll be stumbling out of the park, terrified and shaking.

 20. 13th Floor, San Antonio, TX